KurroLopez/CosNumberTranslate/README.md

 # NumberText
-Convert number to text for Cache Object Scritp (Intersystems)
+Convert number to text for Cache Object Script (Intersystems)